California Rural Legal Assistance: History

-California Rural Legal Assistance was founded in 1966 by James D. Lorenz under the auspices of President Lyndon B. Johnson's war on poverty.
+California Rural Legal Assistance was founded in 1966 by James D. Lorenz under the auspices of President Lyndon B. Johnson's War on Poverty.
 The first meeting took place on Saturday, May 14, 1966, at 1411 West Olympic Avenue in Los Angeles, California.
 Those in attendance included, Cruz Reynoso, Cesar Chavez, Larry Itliong, and CRLA Founder, James D. Lorenz.

 CRLA was originally funded by the Office of Economic Opportunity (OEO).
 In his first funding request for CRLA, Lorenz wrote about his vision for CRLA, a "Proposal to aid farm workers and other poor persons residing in the rural areas of California".
 From the beginning, CRLA offered exemplary legal services at no cost for clients.
 By the late 1960s, the agency handled about 15,000 cases a year, a third of which were primarily concerned with consumer and employment problems.
 In addition to lawyers, clerks, and researchers, CRLA employed community workers, most of whom were formerly farm workers, who were the bridge between the agency and the communities they sought to serve.

 CRLA's founder and first executive director, James (Jim) D. Lorenz, served from 1966 to 1969.
 He died January 19, 2017.
 After graduating from Harvard Law School, Lorenz first worked at a large Los Angeles-based law firm before changing directions and applying for OEO funding for what would soon become CRLA in the spring of 1966.
 Lorenz was described as an energetic director who recruited iconic United Farm Workers organizers Cesar Chavez and Dolores Huerta to the CRLA Board of Directors.
 Lorenz was featured in a December 15, 1967, Time magazine article that highlighted CRLA's mission to serve California's labourers and rural poor.
-This represented one of the first instances of national recognition of CRLA's ground breaking work.